Rowney Warren Wood

 The Stone Jug in the nearby village of Clophill is a fine place to go for some post walk refreshments.
 It's a place of some historic note having been converted to a pub from a 16th century building.
 It's name may have something to do with the local quarry stone which the building is mostly constructed from.
 The pub is nestled on a quiet rural lane has a rear decking area which in the summer months catches all the afternoon and early evening sun - perfect for a relaxing sit down.
 During the colder months you can sip a mulled wine and relax in the attractive interior beside one of the many fires.
 You can find the pub in the village at 10 Back St with a postcode of MK45 4BY for your sat navs.

-The woods are a great place for a dog walk and The Stone Jug pub mentioned above is also very dog friendly.
+The woods are a great place for a dog walk and Stone Jug and Railway Steamer pubs mentioned above are also very dog friendly.

 Further Information and Other Local Ideas